CTWaldock/budget-management-system/README.md

 - Need to add timezone column to users and integrate into views, deal with GitHub logged in users.
 Maybe redirect users w/o TimeZone to a users edit page to set timezone.

 - Categories?
 Represent as a model or as a type of expense?
 How should a budget know about its categorical expenses and update that without having to make multiple queries every time?
-Consider BudgetCategory/CategoricalExpense model, no real purpose in having a Category model isolated from a budget.
 Would belong to a budget and have many expenses.
-Maybe the budget model would be modified to have expenses through categories?
+Maybe the budget model would have expenses through categories?

 - Eventually switch over to a group budget system.